microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 Now, since in the next section we are going to augment the model with additional context data relative to Zava, our DIY retail company, we need to switch to a model hosted in Azure AI Foundry, which provides enterprise-grade security and compliance features.

-go back to **Model Playground** and expand the **Model** dropdown and select the gpt-5-mini instance hosted in Azure AI Foundry, that has been pre-deployed for this workshop, in the project you logged into in the [previous lab section](./01_Get_Started.md).
+Go back to **Model Playground** and expand the **Model** dropdown and select the gpt-5-mini instance hosted in Azure AI Foundry, that has been pre-deployed for this workshop, in the project you logged into in the [previous lab section](./01_Get_Started.md).

 ![Select Azure Model](../../img/select_azure_model.png)